butteredcorn/Express-Documentation/docs/express-app-example/ejs.md

 ![congratulations cat](./images/wheat-cat.jpeg)

 Congratulations!!!
 You are now one step closer to becoming a web developer.
+The next step will be to learn how to [better modularize our server](../routes/routes.md).